 You may vote "For" or "Against" or abstain from voting on Proposal No. 2 (to authorize the Company, with the subsequent approval of its Board of Directors, to issue and sell shares of its common stock (during the 12 months following such authorization) at a price below its then-current net asset value per share in one or more offerings, subject to certain limitations set forth herein (including, without limitation, that the number of shares issued and sold pursuant to such authority does not exceed 30% of the Company's then-outstanding common stock immediately prior to each such offering)).
-To be approved, Proposal No. 2 must receive "FOR" votes from each of the following: (1) a majority of the outstanding shares of the Company's common stock; and (2) a majority of the outstanding shares of the Company's common stock that are not held by affiliated persons of the Company.
-For purposes of Proposal No. 2, the Investment Company Act of 1940, as amended (the "1940 Act"), defines a "majority of the outstanding shares" as the vote of the lesser of: (1) 67% or more of the voting securities of the Company present at the Annual Meeting, if the holders of more than 50% of the outstanding voting securities of the Company are present virtually or represented by proxy; or (2) more than 50% of the outstanding voting securities of the Company.
-For purposes of the vote on Proposal No. 2, abstentions and broker non-votes, if any, will have the effect of votes cast against the proposal.
+To be approved, Proposal No. 2 must receive "FOR" votes from each of the following: (1) a majority of the outstanding shares of the Company's common stock; and (2) a majority of the outstanding shares of the Company's common stock; and (2) a majority of the outstanding shares of the Company's of Proposal No. 2, the Investment Company Act of 1940, as amended (the "1940 Act"), defines a "majority of the outstanding shares" as the vote of the lesser of: (1) 67% or more of the voting securities of the Company present at the Annual Meeting, if the holders of more than 50% of the outstanding voting securities of the Company are present virtually or represented by proxy; or (2) more than 50% of the outstanding voting securities of the vote on Proposal No. 2, abstentions and broker non-votes, if any, will have the effect of votes cast against the proposal.